-Sean earned an M.S. in Oriental Medicine and a B.S. in Professional Health Sciences from East West College of Natural Medicine in Sarasota, FL, as well as a B.S. in Religious Studies from Humboldt State University in Arcata, CA. The combination of these fields of study feeds his passion for the study of classical Chinese texts and their relevance in the clinic and beyond.
+Sean earned an M.S. in Oriental Medicine and a B.S. in Professional Health Sciences from East West College of Natural Medicine in Sarasota, FL, as well as a B.S. in Religious Studies from Cal Poly Humboldt (formerly Humboldt State University) in Arcata, CA. The combination of these fields of study feeds his passion for the study of classical Chinese texts and their relevance in the clinic and beyond.
 It is this passion that led him to deepen his understanding through the study of classical Chinese medicine & philosophy, daoyin, and martial arts with the Association for Traditional Studies (ATS) and the associated Alternative Clinic.

-Sean has over a decade of experience studying and practicing internal arts, including taijiquan, qigong, and yoga.
+Sean has over a decade of experience studying and practicing internal arts, including taiji, qigong, and yoga.
 This is balanced by a deep familiarity with traditional physical training.
-He was involved in competitive athletics throughout his life, including playing varsity tennis at Florida Gulf Coast University while enrolled as a biology/pre-med student there.
-Having faced injuries on many occasions due to his various pursuits, he understands how hindering these can be and knows what it takes to fully recover.
+He has been involved in competitive athletics throughout his life, including playing varsity tennis at Florida Gulf Coast University while enrolled as a biology/pre-med student there.
+Having faced physicalinjuries on many occasions due to his various pursuits, he understands how hindering these can be and knows what it takes to fully recover.
 In fact, it was an elbow injury that, when healed by acupuncture, led Sean to shift his focus to the study of Chinese medicine.
 Largely due to this aspect of his history, he has a passion for the treatment of physical injuries and has cultivated the skills necessary to resolve them.

 Previously, Sean worked in nonprofit management, community organizing, and fundraising with Peace Action West, Uongozi - Centre for NGO Studies, Leadership, & Management, and The Fund for the Public Interest.
 During this time, his work focused on peace building, cultural preservation, sustainable agriculture, social justice, and foreign policy.